jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-ARM binaries on x86 to write targeted malware that bypasses existing platform analysis for platforms used by hundreds of millions; shared our expertise in Kubernetes security to help improve recommendations made by the NSA and CISA; discovered new vulnerability classes, and found many critical vulnerabilities in high\-impact systems.We also delivered thousands of dedicated research days and over 237 research publications and conference presentations, pursuing research in areas including applied cryptography, hardware \& embedded systems security,
+ARM binaries on x86 to write targeted malware that bypasses existing platform analysis for platforms used by hundreds of millions; shared our expertise in Kubernetes security to help improve recommendations made by the NSA and CISA; discovered new vulnerability classes, and found many critical vulnerabilities in high\-impact systems.
+We also delivered thousands of dedicated research days and over 237 research publications and conference presentations, pursuing research in areas including applied cryptography, hardware \& embedded systems security,